-- The first 9 lines are general comment lines - Line 10 lists the relative depths, and the number of relative depths must match datafile_Nd in the wavemods subcommand

-- Each row starting at Line 12 corresponds to a single time step, and there should be at least datafile_Nt rows before the end of the file - The datafile columns correspond to time, eta (the distance between the wave height and the MSL; not present in the vertical-component input file), datafile_Nd velocities, and then datafile_Nd accelerations
+- The first 9 lines are general comment lines - Line 10 lists the position at which the velocities and accelerations are applied in nondimensional coordinate σ . σ is 0 at the mudlevel, and 1 at the instantaneous free surface (mwl + eta).
+The number of coordinates must match datafile_Nd in the wavemods subcommand.
+The coordinates must be given in ascending order, i.e. from 0 to 1. - Each row starting at Line 12 corresponds to a single time step, and there should be at least datafile_Nt rows before the end of the file - The datafile columns correspond to time, eta (the distance between the wave height and the MSL; not present in the vertical-component input file), datafile_Nd velocities, and then datafile_Nd accelerations